 NOTE: Past performance should not be taken as a guide to the future.
 The value of investments and income from them can go down as well as up and investors may not get back the amount originally invested.

-Please see Appendix 1 for a Sub-Fund's objectives and below for an explanation of investor profiles.
+Please see Appendix 1 for a Sub-fund's objectives and investor profiles.